hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/built-in-fields.md

 ## Clicker

-The field displays an element which emits the `onUserInteraction` action with the eventType `click` when clicked.
+The field displays an element which emits the `onUserInteraction` action with the eventName `click` when clicked.
 You can bind this to an action in your component and then respond in any way.

 The examples below toggle the advanced field in a form.